 These are standard default assumptions.
 You can leave them as they are, or adjust them if you want a more conservative or aggressive estimate.

 How much you withdraw each year in retirement.
-4% is the classic rule of thumb.
+The 4% rule is a commonly used retirement-planning guideline.

 (total nest egg needed)